wbh1/csis345-git/git-assignments/git-assignment-1/QUIZ.md

     to commit.
 This enables users to "track" how the code changes over time.

 3. Explain how git enables sharing code.
+  - Git enables sharing code by providing a centralized place from which collaborates can pull and push code changes to remotely through the use of services provided by companies like Github and Gitlab.